FIND YOUR ISHIKAWA

 Samurai, Art, and Culture: The Power and Wealth of the Maeda Family

 Art, cuisine, architecture, and culture flourished under the wealth and patronage of the Maeda family, the daimyo lords who ruled what is now Ishikawa Prefecture from 1583 to 1869.
-The buildings, gardens, crafts, and food of the area today are inseparable from their legacy.
+The buildings, gardens, crafts, and food of this unique region of Japan are inseparable from their legacy.
+Explore the legacy of the rulers of the Kaga domain through Kanazawa's key sights, including Kenrokuen Garden, Kanazawa Castle, and the Nagamachi Samurai District.
+Experience a Japanese tea ceremony using elegant Ohi ware tea bowls—ceramics with a distinctive design that evolved thanks to Maeda lords' promotion of the tea ceremony and the arts.

 The powerful Kaga domain